Find Affordable College Courses

 Evanston, IL

-Northwestern University landed the #6 spot in the 2023 rankings for the most popular master’s degree astronomy and astrophysics programs.
-Located in the city of Evanston, Northwestern is a private not-for-profit college with a very large student population.
+Northwestern University did quite well in this year’s ranking of the most popular places for astronomy and astrophysics students to get a master’s degree.
+It came in at #6 on the list.
+Located in the small city of Evanston, Northwestern is a private not-for-profit college with a very large student population.

 Of the 9 students majoring in astronomy at Northwestern, 44% are male and 56% are female.